dlurton/anode/README.md

 These ideas are to be kept in mind while designing the LWNN language:

  1. Be opinionated about not being too opinionated - there are many ways to do the same thing, most of which are *not* objectively better than the others.
 If you think your ways is better than everyone else's be prepared with objective arguments.
  1. Use objective and rational arguments for proposals to change the status quo.
-Subjective arguments are given little precedence.
+Except in rare circumstances, subjective arguments are given little precedence.
  1. Don't try to think for the users of the language.
  1. Don't introduce unnecessary complexity.
 The K.I.S.S. method is preferred.
+However, complexity is tolerated if simplicity doesn't suffice.
  1. "Best practices" are not best practices if they don't provide objectively measurable benefit.
 This is especially true for "best practices" that require significant time investment.
  1. No [bikeshedding](https://blog.codinghorror.com/procrastination-and-the-bikeshed-effect/).
 Focus on important details and learn to compromise on trivialities.
  1. Be pragmatic.
  1. And most important of all: **get stuff done**.
+ 1. Iterate.

 ## Building